rose-collectionservices/digital-archives/02 Processing Tiers/03-tier_2.md

 11. If you did not generate a fiwalk report (or alternatively, export a directory listing and checksum manifest from FTK Imager) during Tier 1, create reports now.
     * To get a directory listing, right click on the top level of the disk image in the Evidence Tree pane and select "Export Directory Listing."
 Enter the object/batch ID followed by "_directorylisting" as the file name.
     * To get a checksum manifest, right click on the second level of the tree and select "Export File Hash List."
 Enter the object/batch ID followed by "_hashes" as the file name.
-    * Save both resulting csv files in the ExtractedFiles folder or a PDI folder for the collection (whichever makes more sense for the particular collection and will be easier to upload to LIBSAFE Go after processing).
+    * Save both resulting csv files in a convenient place within the collection folder on the working drive—in a PDI folder or at the top level, but preferably not in ExtractedFiles to avoid getting them mixed in with actual collection content.
+(If the originals were not bagged prior to ingest, you may decide to add the reports to the Originals subfolders in LSG; if the originals were bagged, the reports should instead be stored in the collection's PDI folder in LSG so as not to interfere with future bag validation.)

 ---

 ## Virus Scanning (required)

-[2026 note: Review this section for accuracy and add Crowdstrike as an option.]

 *This step should take place in the Windows environment.*

+Note that lab workstations have a Crowdstrike virus and malware detection sensor installed, as required by Emory IT policy.
+This means most viruses will likely be detected and removed in the background without our knowledge or the ability to record those results in our metadata or collection files.
+This is not ideal, and we are looking for a solution so we can transparently document any Crowdstrike actions.

+Running an additional virus scan so we can view the results ourselves is preferred; however, it is acceptable to record in the log spreadsheet that Crowdstrike was used as the AV tool (with the date of extraction as the AV date, since the scan happens automatically when the computer detects the files).

+Legacy practice note: In different points in the past, we've used Avast, McAfee, and ClamAV (as a fiwalk plugin) for this step.
+These options are not part of the current workflow, and documentation mentioning them may be out of date.

-1. Once the files are extracted, select all of the folders in the Extracted Files folder (Ctrl+A)
+1. Once the files are extracted, select all of the folders in ExtractedFiles folder (Ctrl+A).
-2. Right click and select “Scan with McAfee Virus Defense” or Avast.
+2. Right click and select “Scan with Microsoft/Windows Defender.”
-3. A window will pop up showing how many files are being scanned
+3. A window will pop up showing how many files are being scanned.
-4. When done, it will say “Scan: Complete” and have a count of infected files below
+4. When done, it will indicate the scan is complete and display a count of infected files.
-5. If any files are infected, let the digital archivist know right away
+5. If any files are infected, let the digital archivist know right away.

 ---

 ## XML Files (legacy—usually not needed)

-[2026 note: This is not part of the current workflow.
-Skip it for most collections.]

 *This step should take place in the BitCurator/Ubuntu environment.*

+As for 2026, this is not part of the workflow.
+Skip it unless a digital archivist indicates it is needed for work with a legacy collection.

-**Note:** This step involves the original hard drive the images were created on.
-Locate the corresponding hard drive where the original disk images are stored (See https://emory.box.com/s/ju2ekovp649mi5w0tbkcpegw8oxittbu for an updated list). </br>
+This step involves the original hard drive the images were created on.
+Locate the corresponding hard drive where the original disk images are stored (see the shelf list or legacy disk image inventory to identify the correct drive).

 1. Before turning on the hard drive dock, insert the hard drive with the original disk images into the **LEFT** slot on the dock.
 2. Turn on the hard drive dock and mount both hard drives in BitCurator (open file directory and click on each hard drive ONCE to mount them).
 Right-click one of the hard drives and select "Open in new window" so you can see contents of both hard drives simultaneously.
 3. Locate “Copy2.bash” on the desktop and double-click to open in the text editor.